EmFey/Library/README.md

 ## Appendix

-This project is not done
+This project is not done yet, but so far it works as it should

 ## Authors